Are you facing the major task of trying to get rid of weeds in vegetable gardens?

 - Deep tilling (For areas in between the rows)

 And after the plants are up, be careful if you choose to cultivate.
-Here’s a cultivation tool you can purchase.
 Most vegetables have roots near the soil surface, so a light surface scraping is best.
 I use this method on delicate veggies, such as carrots and lettuce.

-My best advice is to control the weeds as they are just coming up while they are little.
+My best advice is to control the weeds in your vegetable beds as they are just coming up while they are little.
 Check every couple of days and make it a routine to check for young weeds.
 But, I know how easily it can get away from you.
 Life happens and sometimes the gardens can get pushed to the side.
 And then, those weeds have the advantage.

 So, if you are concerned about killing large patches of weeds, there are a couple of options for some chemicals as well.

-There are many good herbicides out there for weed control.
+There are many good herbicides out there for controlling weed growth.
 Most of them you can find at any garden store or center.
 But there are SO MANY CHOICES!
 How do you pick the right one for you?

 Well, I’ve covered the majority the steps for choosing the right control already.
 But here’s how to choose the right chemical:

 - Identify your weed problem.
 Which weed do you want to control?

 - Study the weed.
 The resources I listed above will help you to learn about the life cycle of the plant.
 You can also find which chemicals will and will not control it.